Boost engagement, spark human connection, make new hires feel welcome with our no-code onboarding tool.

 Traditionally, companies have preferred the organizational-identity approach.
 This is the kind where you sit the employee down and have them read through all the company material so they thoroughly understand, model, and embrace the company’s values, perspectives, and cultures.

 In this method, essentially, the employee’s personal identity is suppressed beneath the company’s identity.
 It does work.
 It wouldn’t be so popular if it didn’t.
 However, there’s a risk to it.

 Your employees need to believe in your values.
-They need to share them, and you can’t make that happen.
-You can regulate external behavior, implement regulations and guidelines, enforce consequences for noncompliance – but none of that is going to change how your employee thinks and feels.
+They need to share them and you can’t make that happen.
+You can regulate external behavior, implement regulations and guidelines, and enforce consequences for noncompliance – but none of that is going to change how your employee thinks and feels.

 To be honest, doing any of that will probably only push them further away from the values you want them to embrace – or convince them that you don’t believe in your own values at all.

 This distrust and cynicism lead to disengaged employees, high attrition rates, and low morale.
 You’re also preventing your employees from actually reaching their full potential.
 This will become clearer in the section on psychological safety, but if your employees aren’t comfortable sharing their ideas, you’re going to miss out on a lot of opportunities.

 And, more than likely, your competitors won’t be as shortsighted.